Email greetings: The best formal and informal email openings

 • Hope you’re surviving the workweek.

-Just keep in mind the golden rule of workplace emailing: You never know who an email could be forwarded to, so be sure to keep any humor appropriate.
+Just keep in mind the golden rule of workplace emailing: You never know who an email could be forwarded to, so be sure keep any humor appropriate.

 How to start an email response

 If you’ve received a reply to your email and need to send a response, take a look at how the person signed off on their message.
 For example, if you sent an email to “Dear Ms. Smith” but she signed her response as “Jackie”, follow her lead and start your response with “Hello Jackie”.
-In a professional context, it’s also considered good form to begin a response with some appreciation:

 • Thanks for your help.